Yuwoii/qr-redirect/specifications.md

 ### Generation Process
 1. User creates a QR code with a unique slug
 2. System generates a URL in the format `/r/{slug}`
-3. QR code is generated using the qrcode.js library
+3. QR code is generated using the enhanced qrcode.js library
+4. Custom styles and colors are applied based on user preferences
+5. Logo is embedded if provided
-4. QR code can be downloaded in PNG or SVG format
+6. QR code can be downloaded in PNG or SVG format

 ### QR Code Options
 - Size customization (width and height)